The dose makes the poison

-"The dose makes the poison" (dosis sola facit venenum 'only the dose makes the poison') is an adage intended to indicate a basic principle of toxicology.
+"The dose makes the poison" (dosis sola facit venenum 'only the dose makes the poison') is a proverb intended to indicate a basic principle of toxicology.
 It is credited to Swiss physician Paracelsus who expressed the following classic toxicology maxim:

 Alle Dinge sind Gift, und nichts ist ohne Gift; allein die Dosis macht, dass ein Ding kein Gift ist.

 All things are poison, and nothing is without poison; the dosage alone makes it so a thing is not a poison.